kwantlen/scenarios/juliana.rst

 the lives of millions of people were shortened by preventable diseases of lifestyle — have mostly been replaced by broad social initiatives that facilitate health and leisure activities in local communities.
-However, some health challenges persist: ‘Technology Attachment Disorder’ (TAD) is still evident in about 20 percent of the population in British Columbia.
+However, some health challenges persist: Technology Attachment Disorder (TAD) is still evident in about 20 percent of the population in British Columbia.
 The main symptom of TAD — an inability to communicate face-to-face — has led to many new treatment strategies, but our progress has been slow and the problem persists.